The OpenSim software platform has a broad set of capabilities, features and benefits.

 - Permissible Software Licenses.
 The OpenSim software platform is open to both academic and commercial applications.
 We welcome users from academia, clinical labs, consulting and design firms, and more.
 The OpenSim Application Programming Interface (API) is fully open source under the Apache 2.0 license.

 - A Community of Experts.
 Building your own code and models in isolation is challenging.
-OpenSim provides a community of experts, not only from Stanford University, but from labs around the world.
+OpenSim provides a community of experts, not only at Stanford, but in biomechanics, clinical, robotics, and computer science labs around the world.

 - Extensive Online Documentation and Training Materials.
-The OpenSim website has a large and growing repository of resources, including a user's guide, developer's guide, tutorials, examples, user forum, videos, webinars, and developer resources.
+The OpenSim website has a large and growing repository of resources, including a user guide, developer guide, tutorials, examples, user forum, videos, webinars, and developer resources.

 - Workshops and Other Live Training Events.
-The OpenSim team at Stanford and OpenSim experts from other institutions regularly run workshops and training courses around the world.
+The OpenSim team at Stanford, as well as OpenSim experts at other institutions, regularly run workshops and training courses around the world.